vezlo/assistant-client-js/scripts/README.md

 The script will automatically check if the `ai_knowledge_items` table exists in your Supabase database.

 **If the table doesn't exist:**
-- The script will display the required SQL
+- The script will display the required SQL from `schema.sql`
 - You'll need to copy and run it in your Supabase SQL Editor
 - Press Enter when ready, and the script will verify the table was created

 **If the table exists:**
 - The script will continue automatically

+**Note**: The complete database schema is available in `scripts/schema.sql` and can be run manually if needed.

 See the main project's `schema.sql` for the complete schema including all tables.